eliasberra/HLS_with_GEE/README.md

 ## How to assemble and run the code
 The codes are organized in two files.
-The first file () contains some general parameter settings (e.g. date range) and a call to the modules (functions).
+The first file ('HLS_code.md') contains the general workflow with the main  parameter settings (e.g. date range) and a call to the modules (functions).
-The second file are the functions themselves ().
+The second file contains the functions themselves ('HLS_modules.md').
+Paste both files into GEE and it should work.